... Best Mental Health Blog | Anxiety | Stress Relief Tips Silent Burnout: Understanding Job Stress and How to Overcome Workplace Pressure

 Not all workplace burden makes noise; some quietly drain minds and morale.
 Behind every cheerful greeting and forced smile lies a silent storm of stress, burnout, and emotional fatigue.
 Research shows that more than half of employees tolerate their suffering in silence.
 Such crises are too often overlooked by productivity-driven management in the pursuit of production.

 Every morning, employees start with the same routine, such as checking emails while or before breakfast.
 Back-to-back meetings, constant notifications, and a never-ending to-do list create continuous disturbance.
-For many professionals, this has become a normal routine as they have learned to manage work pressure; however, others fail and begin to suffer silently to meet deadlines, which further contributes to a mental health crisis, acute job stress, and burnout.
+For many professionals, this has become a normal routine, as they have learnt to manage work pressure; however, others fail and begin to suffer silently to meet deadlines, which further contributes to a mental health crisis, acute job stress, and burnout.

 The World Health Organisation (WHO) states that burnout is now considered a work-related condition resulting from chronic workplace stress that demotivates, affects productivity, and damages relationships and overall well-being.
 It is a universal truth that mental health at work is just as important as performance.